agentejo/lime/README.md

 Lime
 ====

-Lime is a micro web framework for quickly creating web applications in PHP with minimal effort inspired by sinatra.
+Lime is a micro web framework for quickly creating web applications in PHP with minimal effort.

 ```php
 $app = new Lime\App();